-If you want to get a good draft of a novel going in just ten weeks, or revise a novel you’ve already written, you’ll benefit from taking this course.
+If you want to get a good start on a novel in just ten weeks, or revise a portion of a novel you’ve already written, you’ll benefit from taking this course.
 Give your imagination free rein.
 Move steadily ahead and count the pages!

 You should focus on character and story, but each week you’ll be asked to think about another element of fiction as it relates to your novel-in-progress.
 If you want to go back and make changes, that’s fine, but the main thing is to stay up as much as possible in order to complete as much of a rough draft as possible in the time allowed.
 You can always make changes later.

 Built into the course is the final assignment on revision strategies.
 Most novelists do more than one revision, so even if you’re intending to take the class to revise a novel you’ve written, you’ll probably need to do more revision.